 For starters, the name of the playground, Adventure Playground @ Canberra, was chosen by Canberra residents.

-Furthermore, inspiration for the playground’s floor design came from a submission by Rinihalani Bte Muhd Ibrahim of Sembawang Secondary School, a school less than 700 metres away.
+Furthermore, the inspiration for the playground’s floor design came from a submission by Rinihalani Bte Muhd Ibrahim of Sembawang Secondary School, a school less than 700 metres away.

 Most importantly, 1,800 residents participated in engagement activities to come up with the playground’s design with 150 involved in co-building the 185-square metre playground.

 The children’s playground, standing at the foot of Block 334 Sembawang Close, adopts a kelong theme.
 This alludes to the days when Sembawang was a fishing village with kelongs (fishing jetties) around the area.

 FLIPSIDE 2018: Puppets That Make Themselves, A Sound Playground and More - Discover What Is Coming up at the Esplanade

 NURTURE A LOVE FOR MUSIC: Listening & Movement Activities You Can Do At Home

 EARLY BIRD DISCOUNT: Sign up for LEGO Robotics, Coding, Multi Activity Camps and More